Water is life, and hot, dry weather and recurring droughts are common in our part of California, so we must be water stewards.

 The campus is expanding use of tertiary-treated reclaimed water source from its wastewater treatment plant to additional cooling towers on campus.
 The new surface water supply to campus has better water quality than the groundwater, enabling the campus to reduce blowdown and water processing reject water.

 The campus has had to increase irrigation some because the irrigation reductions in 2014 and 2015 were so stringent that the campus landscape, specifically the trees, noticeably suffered and the campus became concerned about losing important trees and tree canopy.
-Loss of trees/canopy could negatively impact aesthetics and qualitative experience of the campus, reduce heat island effect mitigation, accelerate evapotranspiration, and potentially increase energy use due to loss of cooling from trees.
+Loss of trees/canopy could negatively impact aesthetics and qualitative experience of the campus, reduce heat island effect mitigation, decrease cooling evapotranspiration, and potentially increase energy use due to loss of shading and cooling from trees.

 Water in the Landscape and Arboretum